-Grafham Water bike hire mini adventure
+Grafham Water bike hire – cycle a loop?!

 Saddle up, head to Grafham Water in Cambridgeshire and enjoy a pleasurable hour long bike ride around the lake.
 Enjoy circumnavigating its 1,550 acres along a purpose built 9 mile long trail.
 Either take advantage of the Grafham Water bike hire facility or take your own like we did.